 easy birding and natural history

-The perfect introduction to the Tropics, exploring Costa Rica’s exciting landscapes and bird life.
+From the western Pacific habitats to the eastern Caribbean slope, this holiday is a perfect introduction to the Tropics, exploring Costa Rica’s exciting landscapes and bird life.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 Day 1 After a morning flight from the UK we arrive in San Jose in the late afternoon.

 Day 2 We set off north, to spend today at La Selva Biological Station.
 The reserve has wonderful trails and walkways through stands of primary rainforest.
 A great variety of birdlife could include trogons and manakins, Great Currasow and Crested Guan.
 After lunch at Puerto Viejo, we will explore the Pueblo Nuevo area.

 Day 3 We travel to the sultry Caribbean coast and Tortuguero National Park, which can be reached only by boat or plane.
 In the afternoon, we will take a boat ride to visit Tortuguero town, where we will learn about the Green Turtle Conservation Project.

 Day 4 We take a boat trip along the canals, watching for otters and monkeys, turtles and numerous birds, including various species of herons and kingfishers.
 In the afternoon we will walk one of the easy trails through the forest to the sandy beach beyond.